-[Shri D. P. Karmarkar.] whether my friend was fair to the foreign organisation when she said that they were prepared to give the aid only on condition-firstly, whether they are prepared to give the aid or not-that the library will be located at a particular place because I do not know anything of it.
-If my friend's information is to be given credence, let me say that it refutes facts.
-I am somebody relevant in the Ministry of Health and I do not know of any such proposal at all.
-If my friend knows of any such thing, let her write to me in an authoritative manner.
+[Shri D. P. Karmarkar.] whether my friend was fair to the foreign organisation when she that they were prepared to give the condition-firstly, only on whether they are prepared to give the aid or not-that the library will be located at a particular place because I do not know anything of it.
+If my friend's information is to be given credence, let me say that refutes facts.
+I am somebody relevant in the Ministry of Health and I do not know of any such proposal at If my friend knows of such thing, let her write to me in an authoritative manner.

-DR. SHRIMATI SEETA PARMANAND: Did not an expert come to this country with an offer?
+Dr. Shrimati SEETA PARMA-NAND: Did not an expert come to this country with an offer?